ulywae/NeuNVS/README.md

 | `getHeatAvg()` | Returns the average heat level of the entire namespace to monitor overall flash usage.  |
 | `dump()`              | The Diagnostic Window.
 Prints a complete visual map of Logical IDs, Physical Slots, Heatmaps, and Spare Slots to the Serial Monitor.  |

-[Pro Tip] for Developers
+> [!Pro Tip] for Developers
+>

-Integrating getHeatMax() into your dashboard or telemetry is a great way to monitor how "aggressive" your firmware is towards the ESP32 Flash memory in real-world deployments.
+> Integrating getHeatMax() into your dashboard or telemetry is a great way to monitor how "aggressive" your firmware is towards the ESP32 Flash memory in real-world deployments.

 ---